SahilJaiman/E-Voting-Dapp/README.md

 - SmartPy/Taquito.js (for writing/connecting the Blockchain contract)
 - React (front-end)
-- axios (fetching storage data from api)
+- Axios (for fetching storage data from api)